 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

-The result can be found at the StudentWeb within three weeks after the exam.
+The result can be found in Studentweb within 3 weeks after the examination.

 Explanations and appeals

 For those who want to retake their exam: Since the form of assessment in this course is a term paper, you must follow the seminars and write a new paper in order to qualify.
 Admission depends on capacity.

 A term paper or equivalent that is passed may not be resubmitted in revised form.